Accounts preparation is tricky, to do it successfully we have to understand what we’re doing, as well as why.

 What is the difference between a specific and general allowance?

 The general allowance is the main contingency that is usually based on an estimate of what percentage of the receivables balance will become irrecoverable.
+A specific allowance is made against particular invoices or the balance of individual customers’ accounts which we are concerned may become irrecoverable but are not totally certain yet.

 In what order are adjustments made at year-end?